DavyJonesLocker/client_side_validations/README.markdown

 Validators.
 Client Side Validations will turn off the HTML5 Form Validators if a given form is told to use Client Side Validations.

+## Formtastic ##

+Client Side Validations supports Formtastic.
+However, there is a load order issue.
+The ClientSideValidation gem must be required *before* the Formtastic gem.

+Other than that, everything else should work as normal.

 ## Legal ##